-Macedonia: EVN vs Energy Delivery Group – The liberalization of the electricity market10.
-April 2014. / SEE Energy News
+Macedonia: EVN vs Energy Delivery Group – The liberalization of the electricity market, SEE Energy News

 In Macedonia some of companies will soon pay electricity less, while others are in fear of higher bills.
 On the first of April in Macedonia begins the second phase of liberalization of the electricity market.
 Thus, the 211 medium companies, with more than 50 employees and an annual turnover of at least 10 million euros, will have to buy electricity in the open market.

 Some will continue to receive lower bills, and others are in fear that the cost of electricity will be increased.
 Macedonia produces 60 percent of electricity, while the rest of it is from import.

 Third of the total monthly costs of the company “Dauti Commerce” is spending on bills for electricity.
 The most of electricity is consuming to maintain the temperature of eight degrees Celsius in warehouses where food is stored, which the company sells.

 However, the owners of the company are hoping that the liberalization of the electricity market prices will be more favorable.
 “We believe that the cost of electricity in our company would be reduced for 30 percent,” said Xhemail Dauti, the owner of “Dauti Commerce”.

 Managers of the company say they have paid so far actively consumed energy, and for the quantity which was supposed they have used, but they did not.

 “We expect that electricity, which at the moment we have as reactive or inactive, does not account for payment in the future, or to be reduced,” says Mrs. Alexandra Peroska, Manager of Finance.

 In 2007, the eight largest industrial consumers began to buy electricity in the open market.